chavezrodz/Hartree-Fock-Solver/README.md

 - Meta Diagram: To track the change of one phase with two parameters varying

 ## Single point itteration:(most with or without HFA, arbitrary BZ code in progress)
--Fermi surface(2D)
+- Fermi surface(2D)
--Bandstructure spaghetti plot
+- Bandstructure spaghetti plot
--convergence tracking of the mfp evolution
+- convergence tracking of the mfp evolution
--state projections on density of states
+- state projections on density of states

 ## To use:
 Go to examples folders, tutorials are there for most computations. simply paste a script onto the main folder